 - West Virginia

 The job outlook for the HVAC field looks promising for both those who are currently working within the field as well as for those who are interested in becoming HVAC professionals in the near future.
-It has been reported by the Bureau of Labor Statistics that within the next 3-4 years there will be over a 20% increase for job growth within the HVAC industry and there will also be an increased demand for HVAC jobs working with advanced or environmental friendly technology such as systems which rely on solar and wind energy.
+It has been reported by the Bureau of Labor Statistics that within the next 3-4 years there will be over a 20% increase for job growth within the HVAC industry and there will also be an increased demand for HVAC jobs working with advanced or environmentally friendly technology such as systems which rely on solar and wind energy.

 HVAC technicians are expected to earn close to $50,000 on average and states with the highest average salaries include New York, Massachusetts, and Maryland which offer up to $53,000 per year for an average annual salary.
-HVAC occupations which offer the highest annual salaries include HVAC supervisors, HVAC engineers, HVAC refrigeration technicians, and service and repair managers.
+HVAC occupations that offer the highest annual salaries include HVAC supervisors, HVAC engineers, HVAC refrigeration technicians, and service and repair managers.
 These occupations have a median annual salary ranging from $65,000 up to $90,000 per year.

 HVAC Specialized Skills

-HVAC professionals are required to have an array of specialized skills in order successfully fulfill their roles.
+HVAC professionals are required to have an array of specialized skills in order to successfully fulfill their roles.
 Common skills shared among HVAC professionals of all specialties include a general understanding of mechanics, mathematics and other related science, the ability to work in the area of customer service and sales, knowledge of the key regulations from the Occupational Health and Safety Act as well as environmental refrigerant laws, the ability to solve time-consuming, complex problems, and the ability to learn new technologies.

 The HVAC Professionals Path